 How to Train Your Dog to Do Obstacle Courses

-Before diving into the dive, introduce your dog to obstacle courses, and ensure they have a solid foundation in basic obedience commands such as sit, stay, come, and heel.
-But these commands will form the basis for more advanced training.
+Before diving in, introduce your dog to obstacle courses and ensure they have a solid foundation in basic obedience commands such as sit, stay, come, and heel.
+These commands will form the basis for more advanced training.

-Dog obstacle course training is a sport where you guide a set of obstacles time within the limit.
-There are many obstacles such as 15 to 20, tunnels, seesaws, tire jumps, weave poles, and pause tables.
+Dog obstacle course training is a sport in which you guide a set of obstacles within a time limit.
+There are many obstacles, such as 15 to 20 tunnels, seesaws, tire jumps, weave poles, and pause tables.

 dog agility training at home